ideacrew/enroll-ui/libs/admin/agencies/feature/README.md

-# admin-brokers-feature
+# admin-agencies-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test admin-brokers-feature` to execute the unit tests.
+Run `nx test admin-agencies-feature` to execute the unit tests.